 3. Compare source and target databases from the command line

-In our example, we are going to compare databases located on different servers.
+In our example, we’ll compare databases located on different servers.

 1. Open any third-party text editor and enter the names of the source servers and databases, separated by commas.